kyma-project/website/docs/add-user.md

    Replace these parameters with real values:

-   - `{WEBSITE_URL}` is a URL to your company's website.
+   - `{WEBSITE_URL}` is the URL to your company's website.
+   - `{COMPANY_NAME}` is the full name of your company.
-   - `{URL}` is a URL to your case study published either on your company's website or on our blog.
+   - `{URL}` is the URL to your case study published either on your company's website or on our blog.
 This field is optional.
-   - `{LOGO}` is a path to your company's logo.
+   - `{LOGO}` is the path to your company's logo.
 It can be either a relative path to an image added under the `content/adopters/logos` folder in your PR or a path to an external source.
    - `{CONTENT}` is a short description of your feelings about adopting Kyma in your company.
 Add only text with a maximum of 144 characters.
    - `{CSS_PROPERTY}` and `{CSS_VALUE}` are property/value pair.
 See [that](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) and [that](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Values_and_Units) documents for reference.
 This field is optional - if not used remove the `cssProperties` key.